-- a. hold any ownership interest in any supplier, customer or competitor (other than nominal amounts of stock (e.g., less than 2% of the outstanding shares)); - b. enter into any consulting or employment relationship with any customer, supplier or competitor; - c. engage in any outside business activity that is competitive with any of the Company's businesses (as reasonably determined by the Board); - d. receive gifts or gratuities (including the payment for entertainment) from any person or entity with which the Company has business dealings, other than commonly distributed items of nominal value that are given for advertising or promotional purposes and that conform to customary industry practices; - e. participate in any outside activity of any type that is so substantial as to interfere with the director's or officer's ability to devote appropriate time and attention to his/her duties and responsibilities to the Company; - f. use for personal gain or for the benefit of others, confidential information obtained during board service or employment with the Company; - g. take advantage of an opportunity learned of in the course of board service or employment with the Company for personal gain; - h. sell anything to the Company or buy anything from the Company (unless the amount is de minimis); and - i. use Company property for personal financial gain, except for incidental use permitted by Company policy.
+- a. hold any ownership interest in any supplier, customer or competitor (other than nominal amounts of stock (e.g., less than 2% of the outstanding shares)); - b. enter into any consulting or employment relationship with any customer, supplier or competitor; - c. engage in any outside business activity that is competitive with any of the Company's businesses (as reasonably determined by the Board); - d. receive gifts or gratuities (including the payment for entertainment) from any person or entity with which the Company has business dealings, other than commonly distributed items of nominal value that are given for advertising or promotional purposes and that conform to customary industry practices; - e. participate in any outside activity of any type that is so substantial as to interfere with the director's or officer's ability to devote appropriate time and attention to his/her duties and responsibilities to the Company; - f. use for personal gain or for the benefit of others, confidential information obtained during board service or employment with the Company; - g. take advantage of an opportunity learned of in the course of board service or employment with the Company for personal gain; - h. sell anything to the Company or buy anything from the Company (unless the amount is de minimis); - i. accept a loan or guarantee of an obligation from the Company; and - j. use Company property for personal financial gain, except for incidental use permitted by Company policy.